darrarski/KeyboardFrameChangeListener/README.md

 bundle exec fastlane setup
 ```

-Then open `KeyboardFrameChangeListener.xcworkspace` in Xcode.
+Then open `KeyboardFrameChangeListener.xcodeproj` in Xcode.

 Use `DemoApp` build scheme for building and runing demo app.